The cheapest way to lay artificial grass: Cost-Effective Tips &Tricks

 2. Choose Budget-Friendly Materials

 • Type of Turf: Different types of artificial grass have varying prices.
 The cheapest way to lay artificial grass is for a basic, budget-friendly option that still meets your needs.
-Look for turf with a shorter pile height and less dense fibre, which can be less expensive but still functional.
+Look for turf with a shorter pile height and less dense fiber, which can be less expensive but still functional.

 • Shop Around: The cheapest way to lay artificial grass is to not settle for the first turf supplier you find.
 Compare prices from different suppliers and consider buying in bulk if you have a large area to cover.
 Look for discounts or sales to get the best deal and save money.